Updated: July 27th, 2025

 Oxidative stress tends to be higher with Graves disease, the most common form of hyperthyroidism.
 With this condition, the overactive thyroid uses more oxygen, which can result in an accumulation of oxygenated compounds that can damage cells.
 Antioxidants are recommended to help stop the oxidative stress before it dominoes.
 In addition, the B vitamins, including B2, B3, and B6, help with the manufacturing of T4.
 As you can see, these mechanisms are all connected, which is why the proper micronutrients are important!

-The following lists offer whole food sources containing the necessary vitamins and minerals needed to help our thyroids stay healthy and function properly.
+There are a lot of great whole food sources that contain the necessary vitamins and minerals needed to help our thyroids stay healthy and function properly.
+Below is a great list to get you started.

 Iodine